perrette/papers/README.md

 Getting started
 ---------------
-This tool's interface is built like `git`, with main command `myref` and a range of subcommands.
+This tool's interface is built like `git`, with main command `papers` and a range of subcommands.

 Start with PDF of your choice (modern enough to have a DOI, e.g. anything from the Copernicus publications).
 For the sake of the example, one of my owns: https://www.earth-syst-dynam.net/4/11/2013/esd-4-11-2013.pdf

 - extract pdf metadata (doi-based if available, otherwise crossref, or google scholar if so specified)

-        $> myref extract esd-4-11-2013.pdf
+        $> papers extract esd-4-11-2013.pdf
         @article{Perrette_2013,
             doi = {10.5194/esd-4-11-2013},
             url = {https://doi.org/10.5194%2Fesd-4-11-2013},